Basic Guides on Operating a Carinderia / Catering Business

-It’s a given that a cook is needed to operate a karinderya or catering business, but also other staff is needed.
+It’s a given that a cook is needed to operate a karinderya or catering business, but also other staff is required.
 From dishwashers and cleaners to waiters and cashiers, the number of staff may initially depend on the number of first wave of customers.
-As loyal customer number — and menu list — grows, more work is then available so extra staff is necessary.
+As loyal customer number — and menu list — grows, more work is then available, so extra staff is necessary.

 The choice of location can make or break a restaurant business.
 This principle also applies to much smaller karinderyas that compete against other low-cost food options.
-Places frequented by people — areas near schools, public transport or within public markets — are ideal places to set up karinderyas.
-But even if karinderya business is located in your own backyard, it will still be a good business operation if there are fewer or no competition and produces popular food that attracts loyal customers.
+Places frequented by people — areas near schools, public transport or within open markets — are ideal places to set up karinderyas.
+But even if karinderya business is located in your backyard, it will still be a proper business operation if there are fewer or no competition and produces popular food that attracts loyal customers.

 Dedication for work

-A successful eatery business starts with the dedication from its owners, many of whom wake up as early as 2:00am to find the freshest produce — meat, vegetables and other ingredients — to cater to the discriminating palate of their regular customers.
+A successful eatery business starts with the commitment from its owners, many of whom wake up as early as 2:00 am to find the freshest produce — meat, vegetables, and other ingredients — to cater to the discriminating palate of their regular customers.
 And once they get back to their restaurants, they immediately get to business preparing the ingredients and proceed with cooking.

-Besides identifying the perceived taste of customers, the menu can be decided based on available ingredients.
+Besides identifying the perceived taste of customers, the list can be decided based on available ingredients.
 Planning needs to be made for at least a week.
-Some owners limit their menu offers on few established best-selling dishes, but this is often possible after the operation has been established in the neighborhood.
-For example, you may consider specializing in goto and lugaw, or fried chicken or pork barbecue.
+Some owners limit their menu offers on few established best-selling dishes, but this is often possible after the operation has been found in the neighborhood.
+For example, you may consider specializing in goto and law, or fried chicken or pork barbecue.
 Others choose to serve breakfast and lunch, and others only focus on dinners.
 Getting feedback from customers can also be a part of